dot-agent/nextpy/docs/🌎/German/README.md

 > [!CAUTION]
-> This is LLM geenrated translation.
+> This is an LLM generated translation.
 If you are proficient in German, please consider submitting a pull request with improvements

 <div align="center">
 <img src="https://raw.githubusercontent.com/dotagent-ai/assets/main/nextpy_logo_light_theme.svg#gh-light-mode-only" alt="Nextpy Logo" width="320px">